iPhone X review

 Apple's planning to release its own AirPower mat for charging the iPhones and your AirPods - but that won't arrive until 2018.
 Luckily you don’t have to wait for the AirPower to launch though.
 If you want to wirelessly charge your iPhone you can actually do so now using a Qi-compatible mat.

 Currently the iPhone X will wirelessly charge via a 5W charger - it can also charge using a 7.5W charger but for now it’s not able to utilise the full 7.5W so it won’t be any faster.
-Apple says this functionality will come in iOS 11.2.
+Apple says this functionality is now live in iOS 11.2.

 Wireless charging can be handy but it's not the be and end all.
 After all, you can still use your phone while charging via a cable as it doesn't have to be sat on the charging pad.